jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.
-D. candidate at the [Water Earth and Environment Research Center](https://inrs.ca/en/inrs/research-centres/eau-terre-environnement-research-centre/) of the [National institute of scientific research](https://inrs.ca/en/) (INRS) in Quebec City, Canada.
+I am currently a **Ph.
+D. candidate** in data science and environemental health at the [Water Earth and Environment Research Center](https://inrs.ca/en/inrs/research-centres/eau-terre-environnement-research-centre/) of the [National institute of scientific research](https://inrs.ca/en/) (INRS) and a **Health System Impact Fellow** (HSIF) in artificial intelligence at the [National Institute of Public Health of Quebec (INSPQ)](), in Quebec City, Canada.

 My research interests are related to the applications of statistics and data science to concrete environmental problematics, such as hydrometeorology, climate change, environmental health and ecology.